Best Practices for Preventing Accidental Data Leakage

 - Public – An open group that anyone can join or leave.

-Setting up Delivery Restrictions on Mail-Enabled Groups
+Setting Up Delivery Restrictions on Mail-Enabled Groups

-It is always recommended to ensure/limit the inflow of email messages received by critical groups in the production environment.
+Limit the inflow of email messages received by critical groups in the production environment.
 Netwrix Directory Manager allows you to set Delivery Restrictions on such groups by leveraging the AuthOrig and UnAuthOrig attributes from Active Directory.
 Both Self-Service and Automate give Group Owners and Administrators the ability to set rules for accepting/rejecting emails from certain users for a particular group.

-To set Delivery Restrictions via the Netwrix Directory Manager portal, simply search for the group and navigate to the Delivery Restriction tab in Group Properties.
+To set Delivery Restrictions via the Netwrix Directory Manager portal:

-Setting up Approver Workflows for the Creation of New Groups
+Setting Up Approver Workflows for the Creation of New Groups

 One of the most efficient methods to effectively manage the number and quality of groups being created by end users is the implementation of a continuous monitoring process where admins can approve the group being created.